 Interviews with Artifacts

-Historical artifacts, like documents, buildings, artwork, and household objects are great ways to learn about life in the past.
+Historical artifacts, like documents, buildings, artwork, and household objects, are a great way to learn about life in the past.
 Students can help bring these artifacts to life and make history more personal by interviewing the objects.
 Interviewing helps students identify the perspective of a historian as they personify the object with gender and other human characteristics.

 Documenting Oral History